 G. On March 23, 2020, Washington Governor Jay Inslee issued a "Stay Home - Stay Healthy" proclamation closing all non-essential workplaces, requiring people to stay home except to participate in essential activities or to provide essential business services, and banning all gatherings for social, spiritual, and recreational purposes through April 6, 2020.
-In addition to healthcare, public health and emergency services, the "Stay Home - Stay Healthy" proclamation identified transportation network companies, delivery network companies, and establishments
+In addition to healthcare, public health and emergency services, the "Stay Home - Stay Healthy" proclamation identified delivery network companies and establishments selling groceries and prepared food and beverages as essential business sectors critical to protecting the health and well-being of all Washingtonians and designated their workers as essential critical infrastructure workers.

-- H. On April 2, 2020, Washington Governor Jay Inslee extended the "Stay Home Stay Healthy" proclamation through May 4, 2020. - I. On May 1, 2020, Washington Governor Jay Inslee extended the "Stay Home Stay Healthy" proclamation through May 31, 2020 in recognition that the worldwide COVID-19 pandemic and its progression in Washington State continue to threaten the life and health of our people as well as the economy of Washington State, and remain a public disaster affecting life, health, property or the public peace. - J. On May 4, 2020, Washington Governor Jay Inslee announced a "Safe Start" plan that reopens Washington's economy in phases and has restrictions on the seating capacity of restaurants during three of the four phases and physical distancing for high-risk populations and worksites during all four phases. - K. As of May 20, 2020, the World Health Organization Situation Report reported a global total of 4,801,202 cases of COVID-19, including 318,935 deaths; the Washington State Department of Health and Johns Hopkins University reported 18,811 cases of COVID-19, including 1,031 deaths in Washington State; and Public Health Seattle & King County reported 7,617 cases of COVID-19, including 530 deaths, in King County. - L. Food delivery network companies and transportation network companies are essential businesses operating in Seattle during the COVID-19 emergency and rely on business models that treat-hire gig workers as independent contractors, thereby creating barriers for gig workers to access employee protections established by local, state, and federal law, and making gig workers highly vulnerable to economic insecurity and health or safety risks.
+H. On April 2, 2020, Washington Governor Jay Inslee extended the "Stay Home - StayHealthy" proclamation through May 4, 2020.

+I. On May 1, 2020, Washington Governor Jay Inslee extended the "Stay Home - Stay Healthy" proclamation through May 31, 2020 in recognition that the worldwide COVID-19 pandemic and its progression in Washington State continue to threaten the life and health of our people as well as the economy of Washington State, and remain a public disaster affecting life, health, property or the public peace.

+J. On May 4, 2020, Washington Governor Jay Inslee announced a "Safe Start" plan that reopens Washington's economy in phases and has restrictions on the seating capacity of restaurants during three of the four phases and physical distancing for high-risk populations and worksites during all four phases.

+K. As of May 20, 2020, the World Health Organization Situation Report reported a global total of 4,801,202 cases of COVID-19, including 318,935 deaths; the Washington State Department of Health and Johns Hopkins University reported 18,811 cases of COVID-19, including 1,031 deaths in Washington State; and Public Health - Seattle & King County reported 7,617 cases of COVID-19, including 530 deaths, in King County.

+L. Food delivery network companies are essential businesses operating in Seattle during the COVID-19 emergency and rely on business models that hire gig workers as independent contractors, thereby creating barriers for gig workers to access employee protections established by local, state, and federal law, and making gig workers highly vulnerable to economic insecurity and health or safety risks.

-M. Gig workers working for food delivery network companies and transportation network companies are essential workers who perform services that are fundamental to the economy and health of the community during the COVID-19 crisis.
-These gig workers provide essential services that support the economy and the community during this crisis.
+M. Gig workers working for food delivery network companies are essential workers who perform services that are fundamental to the economy and health of the community during the COVID-19 crisis.
 They can work in high risk conditions with inconsistent access to protective equipment and other safety measures; work in public situations with limited or no ability to engage in physical distancing; and continually expose themselves and the public to the spread of disease.

-N. In the pursuit of economic opportunity, many gig workers are immigrants and people of color who have taken on debt or invested their savings to purchase and/or lease vehicles or other equipment to work for food delivery network companies and transportation network companies.
+N. In the pursuit of economic opportunity, many gig workers are immigrants and people of color who have taken on debt or invested their savings to purchase and/or lease vehicles or other equipment to work for food delivery network companies.